Shriveri/Count-or-Die/README.md

-# Count-or-Die
+# ButtonMasher2000
-   1. Count-or-Die is a interactive game to be played on the CPX board.
+   1. ButtonMasher2000 is a interactive game to be played on the CPX board that centers on reliving stress.
 # Rules
    1. Use the switch to turn the game on and off.
-   2. To reset the game, press both buttons.
+   2. To reset the game, press both buttons when the game is off.
    3. To increase the count, press the right button.
    4. To decrease the count, press the left button.
-   5. Hover your hand over the CPX board to confirm count.
+   5. Hover your flashlight or a light source over the cpx board to confirm answer.
-   6. You will have 30 seconds every round to achieve the correct count.
-   7. If the count matches the given count at the beginning of the round, then the round is won.
+   6. If the count matches the given count at the beginning of the round, then the round is won.
-   8. If the count doesn’t match then the round is lost.
+   8. If the count doesn’t match then the count is reset.
-   9. You need to win a total of 3 out of 5 rounds to beat the game.
-   10. Now that you understand the game, hover your hand over the device to get started.'
+   9. Now that you understand the game, confirm a count of 0.
 # Inputs
  1. Right Button
      - Increases Count.